vectordotdev/vector/website/docs/setup/installation/platforms/docker.md

 <SVG src="/img/deployment-strategies-docker-daemon.svg" />

-As shown in the diagram above, the [daemon deployment strategy][docs.strategies.daemon] is designed for data collection on a single host.
-In the context of Docker, Vector is deplyed in it's own container, just like your other services, and it collects and forwards all data on the host.
+As shown in the diagram above, we'll be deploying [Vector][urls.vector_website] as a [daemon][docs.strategies.daemon] to collect all of your Docker logs on a single host.
+We'll deploy Vector in it's own container, just like your other services, so that your workflow doesn't deviate.
-[Learn more...][docs.strategies.daemon]

 ---